Nationals Arm Race

 So, the talent levels in these various leagues are usually all over the road.

 • Dominican Winter League: Seemingly the “best” winter league, having the most ex-patriots playing in the US.
 Davenport’s studies from earlier in the decade showed that the talent level is roughly equivalent to AAA talent, an opinion that I still maintain.
-Our own Yuniesky Maya tore up the DWL last winter, but struggled to be just a serviceable pitcher in Syracuse all year.
+Our own Yunesky Maya tore up the DWL last winter, but struggled to be just a serviceable pitcher in Syracuse all year.

 • Puerto Rico Winter League : seems to be the 2nd strongest Winter League, but with slightly fewer MLBers than in the DWL.
 So we’ll call it AAA level, but weaker.